JohnPRed/SDK4FPGA/doc/SDK4FPGA_ethernet_server_configuration_user_guide.md

 	</div>
 	<br><br>

 	The following messages will be shown on the console if UDP/IP server configuration has been selected.
+A similar one if a TCP/IP server if selected instead.

 	<br><br>
 	<div style="text-align:center" markdown="1">